Distributing entanglement in first generation discrete and continuous variable quantum repeaters: Rate comparison

 \section{Rate comparison}

-We have now reviewed all the protocols utilised in our comparison of DV and CV repeater rates.
+We have now reviewed all the protocols utilized in our comparison of DV and CV repeater rates.
 Our goal in this work is to compare the rate of distribution of CV entanglement (rather than QKD key rates) that can be achieved using CV and DV resources.
 While there are many factors that can affect performance of the repeaters that cannot be directly compared between CV and DV regimes, our efforts to make the comparison fair will be outlined in this section.
+Before presenting a detailed discussion we give a succinct summary of our assumptions: \begin{enumerate}[label=(\roman*)] \item Photon production, squeezed state production, detection and memory are assumed ideal in both cases. \item Propagation loss must be corrected by NLA in the CV case.
+Propagation loss is heralded in the DV case but reduces the probability of success. \item Operations in the DV system are more complicated and require high quality Bell pairs.
+We recognize this by ``handicapping" the DV system by limiting the fidelity of the initially distributed Bell pairs. \end{enumerate}

-Firstly, inputs states to both repeaters will be two-mode Gaussian squeezed states of the same squeezing \(\chi\).
-Distribution of these states using the DV repeater will follow the protocol pictured in Figure~\ref{fig:DVTeleporter_Repeater}, whereby the DV repeater is used to generate entangled pairs between ends of the channel, and those entangled pairs are then used for teleportation of the CV input state.
+Input states to both repeaters will be two-mode Gaussian squeezed vacuum states \eqref{eq:EPR}.
+Distribution of these states using the DV repeater will follow the protocol pictured in Figure~\ref{fig:TeleporterRepeater}, whereby the DV repeater is used to generate entangled pairs between ends of the channel, and those entangled pairs are then used for teleportation of the CV input state.
 It worthwhile to note that teleporatation of CV states in this way requires multiple modes if the average photon number is greater than 1.
 Therefore, this approach will require many DV repeaters running in parallel to achieve distribution of CV states of high mean photon number.

-We are comparing the DV repeater distribution protocol pictured in Figure~\ref{fig:DVTeleporter_Repeater} to the CV protocol in Figure~\ref{fig:CVteleporterRepeaterLabel}.
-Here the CV repeater is used to generate entanglement between both ends of the channel which is then used for teleportation of the input two-mode squeezed state.
-While the entangled states in both regimes will be decohered somewhat due to the elements in the repeater, we are comparing situations where the inputs to both repeaters have the same squeezing \(\chi\) and the output of both DV and CV protocols have the same amount of entanglement.
-The entanglement measure we use in this work is the entanglement of formation \cite{marian2008entanglement}.
+We are comparing the DV repeater distribution protocol pictured in Fig.~\ref{fig:TeleporterRepeater} to the CV protocol in Fig.~\ref{fig:CV}.
+Here the CV repeater is used to generate entanglement between both ends of the channel.
+While the entangled states will be decohered somewhat due to the elements in both repeaters, we are comparing situations where the output of both DV and CV protocols have the same amount of entanglement.
+The entanglement measure we use is the entanglement of formation (EOF) \cite{bennett1996mixed}.